mvysny/failover-vaadin/README.md

 To demonstrate, check out this [FailOver Vaadin Add-On Video](https://www.youtube.com/watch?v=hWkMIDWM-E8) on Youtube.
 The video shows launching of four independent Jetty instances in Docker on four different ports, 8080-8083.

+The main idea behind this add-on is explained in the [Client-side Fail-over](https://vaadin.com/blog/-/blogs/client-side-fail-over) blogpost.

 Advantages:

 * No single point of failure.
 Well, the browser is the single-point-of-failure, but that's user's responsibility ;)